|Sustainable Development Goals|

-- Review the fundamental information of the community within the project location in coordination with relevant government agencies to further use the data to define stakeholder analysis, determine the model and method of implementing engagement activities, and listen to opinions appropriate to each of stakeholder engagement groups about the implementation of the project.
+- Review the fundamental information of communities within the project location in coordination with relevant government agencies to further utilize data to define stakeholder analysis, determine the model and method of implementing engagement activities, and listen to opinions appropriate to each of stakeholder engagement groups about the implementation of the project.

-- Plan and organize stakeholder’s feedback activity by setting a preparation process to get the community ready, which will provide public information about the project details and potential impacts to obtain complete and sufficient information for stakeholders to share their opinions.
-The emphasis is on a form of communicating that is easy for the public to understand, inclusive of pamphlets and publicity banners, etc. in order to convey complete and sufficient information for the purpose of expressing opinions.
+- Conduct site visits to plan and organize stakeholder’s feedback activity by implementing community preparation processes, which will provide public information regarding project details and potential impacts to obtain complete and sufficient information for stakeholders The emphasis is on a form of communicating that is easy for the public to understand, inclusive of pamphlets and publicity banners, etc. in order to convey complete and sufficient information for the purpose of expressing opinions.

 Large-scale projects refer to state enterprise-owned projects with a proposed investment framework of one billion baht or more (based on the Notification of the State Enterprise Policy Committee on the Criteria of Large-scale Enterprise Projects 2014).

 PTT strictly avoids operating projects that cause permanent community resettlement by designing construction sites and routes along with construction works that have no impact on land and property use, ensuring that projects are well-accepted by the community.
 Meanwhile, PTT will conduct related processes including the environmental impact assessment and public engagement.
 In case of necessity or no suitable alternative to PTT, PTT will provide information, consultation and build understanding with the affected persons to gain their acceptance.
-In some cases, PTT will provide compensation for damage or effects caused by the demolition of buildings and spaces sustenance.
-If there is damage or impact that maybe caused by the construction of PTT, PTT will take responsibility for repairs and restoration the site to regain its original condition as closely as possible.
+In some cases, PTT will compensate for damage or effects caused by the demolition of buildings and spaces sustenance.
+If PTT’s construction causes damage or influences, PTT shall be responsible for repairing and restoring the site to its original state as closely as possible.

-Stakeholder engagement is a process that PTT has carried out to get information for the understanding of public opinions, requirements and concerns about probable impacts or modification that may occur as a result of project development.
-PTT has deliberately fostered engagement with local communities in order to demonstrate its respect of community rights and build good relationship with them.
-In all kinds of activities that PTT engages with, the community's primary information, suggestions and concerns will be collected and brought into consideration during the process of developing appropriate mitigation measures for environmental, social and health impacts in all of PTT’s activities.
+Stakeholder engagement is a process that PTT has carried out to get information for the understanding of public opinions, requirements and concerns about probable impacts or modification that may occur because of project development.
+PTT has deliberately fostered engagement with local communities in order to demonstrate its respect for their rights and to build positive relationship with them.
+The community's primary information, suggestions and concerns will be collected during the process of developing appropriate mitigation measures for environmental, social and health impacts in all of PTT’s activities.
 The outcome would then be shared with stakeholders.

 Community Engagement and Development Standards

 PTT initiated a relationship operational guideline that outlines the Community Development and Community Relations Guidebook (CD-CR) which will be employed in the process of planning and conducting community engagement to ensure that all departments in all business units follow the same procedure and standard when managing community relations with stakeholders during the project development period.
-The Corporate Social Responsibility (CSR) Department is responsible for implementing and collecting information obtained from stakeholder engagement activities as well as communicating between internal departments.
+The Corporate Social Responsibility (CSR) Department is responsible for implementing and collecting information obtained from stakeholder engagement activities as well as communicating between departments.

 PTT utilizes stakeholder mapping to identify target groups of stakeholders to assess the importance of each community.
-In order to create a community database, stakeholder importance will be based on their needs and influence on PTT business operations.
-As a result, PTT is able to respond to each stakeholder group appropriately according to its priority.
+In order to create a community database, stakeholder importance will be prioritized based on their demands and influence on PTT business operations.
+As a result, PTT is able to respond effectively to each stakeholder group based on their priority.

 PTT has defined the Community Engagement Score (CES) as an indicator of management performance for all major capital projects.
 This indicator demonstrates the effectiveness of the stakeholder engagement process.
 Performance indicators vary depending on the significant factors of each project.
-Another critical indicator is a survey on the opinions of stakeholders in communities surrounding the operational area.
-The results, suggestions and expectations obtained from the survey are taken into account when developing operational strategies in order to create long-term benefits.
+A survey of stakeholders' opinions in the communities surrounding the operational area is another important indicator.
+The results, suggestions and expectations obtained from the survey are considered when developing operational strategies in order to create long-term benefits.
 Examples include performance improvement following opinion surveys, public hearing of stakeholders form all sectors in areas with natural gas pipelines.
 There has been engagement as CSR activities in the project areas, as well as caring and maintenance of communities and society, alongside the project performance, continuously.

 Community Grievance Mechanism

-PTT has set up the approaches and communication channels for gathering opinions and grievances of stakeholders that enable PTT be able to systematically and efficiently respond to complaints at all stages of project operation - before, during and after project development.
+PTT has set up the approaches and communication channels for gathering opinions and grievances of stakeholders, allowing PTT to systematically and efficiently respond to complaints at all stages of project operation - before, during and after project development.
 For large-scale capital projects, the grievances are addressed through the tripartite committee consisting of PTT, representatives of relevant stakeholders and government agencies.

-The prime goal of project management is to carry out the project within the designated timeframe while obtaining acceptance from the public.
-In the case of any issue occurred from project construction or any complaint received, a monitoring process will promptly put into action within 24 hours in order to mitigate such impacts to manageable levels.
-During the process, all relevant departments will be immediately contacted and collaborated in order to solve the problem as soon as possible.
+The prime goal of project management is to carry out the project within the designated timeframe while obtaining public acceptance.
+In the case of any issue occurring from project construction or any complaint received, a monitoring process will promptly be put into action within 24 hours to mitigate such impact to manageable levels.
+During the process, all relevant departments will be immediately contacted and collaborated in order to resolve the problem as soon as possible.